countable-web/open-source-corporation/product/engineering/DEVOPS.md

 ## CI/CD (Jenkins)

-For every project, we should typically have 3 jenkins jobs, a `<projectname-stage`, `<projectname>-prod`, and `<projectname>-test`.
+For every project, we should typically have 3 jenkins jobs, a `<projectname>-stage`, `<projectname>-prod`, and `<projectname>-test`.
 These use docker-compose configs from the project repo, `dc.stage.yml`, `dc.prod.yml` and `dc.test.yml` respectively.
 Here is a [video on Countable standard project structure](https://www.youtube.com/watch?v=8ms2YQtURXM) that explains these compose templates.

 Ideally, each Jenkins job simply clones the appropriate branch onto a node and runs `cp dc.<env>.yml && docker-compose up`, but in practice there may be a few extra steps.
 One day we may be able to have every environment just use these two commands in order to deploy.